LemonHike/Brain_Networks/README.md

 ## Results

 The study reveals that brain networks exhibit distinct topological features, including small-world and scale-free properties, which are essential for efficient information processing and resilience against failures.
 Age-related changes are evident in the network structure, with older age groups showing more specialized and robust connectivity patterns.

-## Conclusion

-Graph-theoretical analysis provides valuable insights into the structural organization of the brain and its evolution across different stages of adulthood.
-The study identifies key brain regions that play a central role in maintaining network efficiency, offering potential biomarkers for neurological conditions.